EMDR Therapy Inside Your Thailand Rehab Program

 The clinical team always knows when someone is going through trauma therapy.
 They are experienced with the kinds of emotional shifts that come up during this work, and someone is available around the clock.

-Can I come back just for trauma work?
+Can I come back just for trauma work.

 If there has been a relapse, we address the addiction work first.
 That is always the priority, because we need to know your recovery foundation is solid before opening up trauma again.

 This return pathway is worth discussing with your clinician before you leave.
 We can plan for it as part of your aftercare so you know the option is there when you are ready.
+EMDR-included program details and the info kit live on the pricing page.

-Who delivers EMDR at Jintara?
+Who delivers EMDR at Jintara.

 The nursing and support team is always aware when a client is going through trauma therapy.
 They know what to look for, they understand the kinds of emotional shifts that can happen, and support is available around the clock, including a nurse on call every night.

-Want to talk about whether EMDR is right for you?
+Want to talk about whether EMDR is right for you.

 Darren talks through suitability, timing, and how EMDR fits with the rest of your program.
 This is a conversation, not a sales pitch.
 No pressure, no obligation.